ksvan/node-red-contrib-komfovent/README.md

 	Intensive - for hot days or extra people in the house, fans at higher speeds Boost - for when you really need to exchange that air

 Please note that in the C6 webcontroller, the Auto and Eco modes are toggle switches.
 If you call it once, auto mode is activated.
 Twice, and it falls back to last known standard mode (away, normal etc).
+If nodes are used for automating based on events from other system, you should handle this state with other nodes.

 ### Input and results
 The node takes strings as input, the name of the wanted operating mode.